joezam1/betbucket/README.md

 # betbucket project
 Created using React.js which also includes:
+HTTP requests -
-React Route
+React Route -
-Firebase (Database and auth)
+Firebase (Database and auth) -
-Login and Registration with Validation
+Login and Registration with Validation -
-CRUD
+CRUD pattern